 In any of the above proceedings, the court may appoint a shareholder to represent all other shareholders where the shareholders have the same or substantially the same interest (Section 173).
 The purpose of this provision is to avoid numerous proceedings in which the dispute in each case is essentially the same.

-A present or former shareholder or any other person on whom the constitution confers the rights of a shareholder is also entitled to take action against the company in situations where the shareholder or person considers that the affairs of the company have been, or are being, or are likely to be conducted in a manner that is oppressive, unfairly discriminatory or unfairly prejudicial to him or her in that capacity or in any other capacity (Section 174).
+A present or former shareholder or any other person on whom the constitution confers the rights of a shareholder is also entitled to take action against the company in situations where the shareholder or person considers that the “affairs of the company” have been, or are being, or are likely to be conducted in a manner that is oppressive, unfairly discriminatory or unfairly prejudicial to them in that capacity or in any other capacity (Section 174).
+The statutory reference to conduct of the “affairs” of a company has been interpreted broadly, extending to any conduct that generally concerns the company.
+However, this does not include actions of directors or shareholders in a purely personal capacity (Van der Fluit v O'Neill NZHC 1651).
 Non-compliance by the company or directors with specified provisions of the Companies Act is deemed to be conduct of that kind, as is the provision of a certificate by a director without reasonable grounds existing for an opinion set out in that certificate.
 (Directors are required to certify prescribed matters in relation to decisions to (for example) issue shares or pay dividends or other distributions, or for the company to acquire its own shares.)
 The court may grant a wide range of remedies in respect of a successful application under this provision.

 What constitutes oppressive, unfairly discriminatory and unfairly prejudicial conduct was considered by the Court of Appeal in Thomas v HW Thomas Limited 1 NZLR 686 at 694.
 In that case it was said that the three terms were not to be read as distinct, but instead as overlapping terms that help to explain one another.
 The Court of Appeal in Latimer Holdings Limited v Sea Holdings NZ Limited 2 NZLR 328 at further elaborated that “unfairness requires a visible departure from the standard of fair dealing, assessed in light of the history and structure of the company and the expectations of its members”.